junod007/ArcBuilder2026/Day16-ArcSubscription/README.md

 ## Overview

-ArcSubscription is a simple smart contract that manages blockchain-based subscriptions.
+ArcSubscription is a simple smart contract for managing blockchain-based subscriptions.

 Users can pay a subscription fee to activate access for a specified period.
 After the subscription expires, users can renew it by paying the subscription fee again.

-The contract keeps track of each user's subscription status and expiration time directly on-chain.
+The contract stores each user's subscription status and expiration time directly on-chain.

 ---